tajamulkhann/Machine-Learning-Projects/Supervised Learning Projects/README.md

 pip install -r "Supervised Learning Projects/requirements.txt"
 ```

-Open any project notebook and run cells from top to bottom.
-Existing projects with external dataset links retain their recorded outputs; new projects run without external downloads.
+Each project directory contains the relevant notebook and supporting assets.
+Notebooks can be executed from top to bottom after installing the repository requirements.
+Existing projects that rely on external dataset links retain their recorded outputs, while newly added projects are designed to run without external downloads.

 ## Author